top of page

 A collection of legal clinics, resources, and information or research hubs for legal information - to help you understand the process with your lawyer, or represent yourself.

 Our greatest source of strength and support often comes from people and relationships outside of systems.
-Drop by here to get some ideas for peer and community support resources & organizations within Hamilton, ON.
+Drop by here to get some ideas for peer and community support resources and organizations within Hamilton, ON.

 bottom of page